freva-org/grid-doctor/scripts/icdc/README.md

 ## Desgin Approach

-Since there are many sources in the case of ICDC, there is a pipeline class that accepts 3 other, Source, Transform, Sink, that determine how to treat the input dataset.
-One only needs to instanciante yet another class, Config, that parameterizes the process.
+Since there are many sources in the case of ICDC, there is a pipeline (`Pipeline`) class that accepts 3 other, `Source`, `Transform`, `Sink`, that determines how to treat each input dataset.
+One only needs to instanciante yet another class, `Config`, that parameterizes the process.
 The aim is that minimal amount of code need to be added for a new dataset.

-Also, worth noting that now, initializing the dataset and writting a region are done (if enabled) consecutively.
-So one needs to pay attention not to "delete" the already exising output, once appending, or writting a given region.
+To make structure things further, we use the class `Collection` which is an enum derived class that enumerates each of its' `Config` and implements a method `run_pipelines` that triggers the pipeline execution for each.

+The collections code is structured into icdc/<realm>/<collection>.py

 ### NaNs